Virgula0/nmap-harvester/README.md

 ## Why accuracy metric is important?

-The dataset generated for training purposes contains a balanced example of normal/anomaly behaviours, half normal and half anomalies, which get shuffled during the dataset splitting phase.
-Thus, accuracy is an important statistic that can be considered in this case.
+The dataset generated for training purposes contains a balanced example of normal/anomaly behaviours, half normal and half anomalies, which get shuffled during the dataset splitting phase before to reach the training phase.
+Thus, accuracy is an important statistic metric that must be considered in this case.

 ## Why MCC is not that important?